emmorystump/Transcription-Factor-Gene-Visualization/README.md

 Next, a biologist would want to either enter their favorite transcription factor, or a gene list.
 Please notice the space in which that entry would happen in the right side panel.
 If you are a fly biologist, try entering FBgn0016917.
 It has a lot of targets -- you may want to decrease your threshold!

 At this point, imagine you've entered a TF (or maybe you really did).
 The graphs on your screen have populated for that TF/target network.
 You should play around with the nodes/edges graph at this point by dragging the nodes, hovering over them, and clicking on them.
+Eventually, a user will have options of spacial organizations of these nodes.

 When you click a gene (all nodes are genes, but the blue one is special because it is a regulator of the red genes), information is populated in the "Gene Detail".
 This is a place holder at this point, though some information will be populated.